INSPIRE: INvestigating Stellar Population In RElics V. A catalogue of ultra-compact massive galaxies outside the local Universe and their degree of relicness: Data analysis and stellar kinematics

 Once a 1D spectrum is obtained for each arm (combining together the different scientific exposures), we measure the redshift and the SNR of each galaxy independently from the three arms, using the entire spectral coverage\footnote{We use the IDL code \texttt{}{DER\_SNR} (\citealt{Stoehr08}, \url{https://www.stecf.org/software/ASTROsoft/DER_SNR}) which estimates the SNR directly from the flux, assuming that the noise is uncorrelated in wavelength bins spaced two pixels apart and that it is approximately Gaussian distributed.}.
 Then, we convolve all of them to the same final resolution (FWHM$_{\mathrm{fin}} = 2.51$\AA, at restframe) and join them together, producing the final spectrum that we use to compute the stellar velocity dispersion and stellar population parameters, via full spectrum fitting, using stellar templates with the same FWHM.

 Both single-arm spectra and the combined and smoothed ones are publicly released as part of the \INSPIRE\ ESO Phase 3 collection\footnote{\url{https://archive.eso.org/scienceportal/home?data_collection=INSPIRE}}.
-A detailed description of how the arms have been joined together and how the data have been smoothed at the final resolution is provided in the data release description.
+A detailed description of how the arms have been joined together and how the data have been smoothed at the final resolution is provided in the data release description, while the final UVB+VIS smoothed spectra are shown in Appendix~\ref{app:spectra}.

 We stress that, although spectra covering the entire XSH wavelength range (from the UVB to the NIR) are obtained and made available to the astronomical community, for the moment we limit our analysis and based our results only on the UVB+VIS.
-This is mainly because the SSP modelling is much better undertood in this range, while more investigation is needed in the NIR, especially regarding Carbon-sensitive indices which are systematically underestimated by the current SSP models \citep{Eftekhari22}.
+This is mainly because the SSP modelling is much better undertsood in this wavelength range, while more investigation is needed in the NIR, especially regarding Carbon-sensitive indices which are systematically underestimated by the current SSP models \citep{Eftekhari22}.

 We re-derive stellar velocity dispersion values ($\sigma_{\star}$) for all the \INSPIRE\, objects, using the same parameters in the Penalised Pixel-fitting software\footnote{\url{https://pypi.org/project/ppxf/}} (\ppxf; \citealt{Cappellari04,Cappellari17}) for each of the galaxies.
 We fix the wavelength range of the fit to [3500-9000]\AA, and the additive Legendre polynomial degree (DEGREE) to 13.
 We use the keyword CLEAN to perform a sigma-clipping on the spectra and clean them from residual bad pixels.
 As stellar library for the fit, we use the E-MILES Single Stellar Population (SSP) models \citep{Vazdekis16}.
 These models are an extention of the MILES models \citep{Sanchez-Blazquez+06, Vazdekis15}, covering the spectral range [1680-50000]\AA\ and have a spectral resolution of FWHM$\sim2.5$\AA\ in the wavelenght range used for the fit.